Taking advantage of multiple scattering for Optical Reflection Tomography: Reconstruction algorithm

 \end{itemize}

 The proximal operator for TV regularization has the advantage of being well-documented \cite{proximaltv, kamilovtv}.

 FISTA and variants are gradient descent or stochastic gradient descent based algorithms.
 This class of algorithms are designed for convergence of convex loss functions.
 Reflection ODT being a non convex problem, it was natural to search for a proximal algorithm based on an optimizer efficient for non-convex optimization.
 In that respect, an adequate tool is the Adam optimizer~\cite{kingma2014adam} which is an adaptive learning rate method.
 This optimizer is suitable for stochastic gradient descent which allows a reduction of the memory requirement for the optimization process.
-Moreover, Adam showed better efficiency in non-convex optimization compared to Nestervov stochastic gradient descent algorithm \cite{de2018convergence, zaheer2018adaptive}. \\ The challenge with adaptive algorithms lies in the fact that the learning rate depends on the parameter being optimized, thereby requiring a proximal operator that accounts for this dependency.
+Moreover, Adam showed better efficiency in non-convex optimization compared to Nestervov stochastic gradient descent algorithm \cite{de2018convergence, zaheer2018adaptive}.

+The challenge with adaptive algorithms lies in the fact that the learning rate depends on the parameter being optimized, thereby requiring a proximal operator that accounts for this dependency.
 Ref.~\cite{proxgen} introduces a method called \textit{ProxGen} that extends proximal gradient algorithms to adaptive optimization techniques such as Adam.
 Based on this approach, we will use the following proximal algorithm in our methodology:

 In the algorithm we have introduced a new norm as follows: $\|\mathbf{x}\|^2_{\mathbf{a}} = \langle \mathbf{x},\mathbf{a} \circ \mathbf{x} \rangle$ where $\circ$ denotes the element-wise (Hadamard) product.
-The hyperparameters of the algorithm are: the learning rate $\epsilon$, the momentum parameters $\beta_1$ and $\beta_2$, the weight factor $\gamma$, and the regularization parameter $\tau$.
+The hyperparameters of the algorithm are: the learning rate $\alpha$, the momentum parameters $\beta_1$ and $\beta_2$, the weight factor $\gamma$, and the regularization parameter $\tau$.
 The last line of the algorithm corresponds to a minimization problem, which can be reformulated using a new proximal operator:

 with $\text{prox}_{h}^{\mathbf{a}}(\mathbf{z}) = \arg\min\limits_{\mathbf{x}} \left\{ h(\mathbf{x}) + \frac{1}{2} \|\mathbf{x}-\mathbf{z}\|^2_{\mathbf{a}} \right\}$ and the division is performed element-wise.
 This minimization problem is convex and can be solved by the proximal algorithm \cite{melchior2020proximaladamrobustadaptive}.
-The gradient of the objective function is $(\mathbf{v}_k+\epsilon)(\mathbf{x}-\mathbf{z})$ and the Lipschitz constant is $L_k = {\text{max}(\mathbf{v}_k+\epsilon)}$.
+The gradient of the objective function is $(\sqrt{\mathbf{v}_k}+\epsilon)(\mathbf{x}-\mathbf{z})$ and the Lipschitz constant is $L_k = {\text{max}(\sqrt{\mathbf{v}_k}+\epsilon)}$.

-The algorithm to compute efficiently $\mathbf{V}_k$ is then:
+The algorithm to compute efficiently $\mathbf{V}^{(k)}$ is then:

 The parameter $T$ defines the number of iterations for Algorithm 2, thereby controlling its convergence behavior.
 In practice, we set $T$ to be large and apply a stopping criterion which corresponds to the relative change from one iteration to the next: